Last Updated on

 The Royal Exhibition Building in Melbourne is notable as being the only surviving Great Hall from the 19th century that is still being used to the present day.
 Joseph Reed was the architect who designed this building.
 His design concept was influenced by Rundbogenstil, which is a round-arched architectural style that is a mixture of Romanesque, Byzantine, Italian Renaissance and Lombardic architecture.
 Meanwhile, the dome of the building is influenced by a Florence Cathedral.

-During the time of its completion, this was the largest building in Australia and tallest in Melbourne.
+During the time of its completion, this was the largest building in Australia and the tallest in Melbourne.
 The building is made of brick and uses a bluestone base.
 The building stands on ceremonial gardens with the grounds developed into its own attraction with the Carlton Gardens and its fountain.

 There are two parts to the Carlton Gardens: 1) an axial garden layout and 2) northern garden.
 Today, it is known as the South Carlton Gardens and is still being used for exhibition purposes as it did during the 19th century.
 From the Exhibition building, the garden slopes down from the southwest to the northwest part in Melbourne’s Victoria Street.